NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 | File 9         | Main function for section 6 of the dissertation.
 This function provides an unbiased estimate of the Basic Reproduction Number, given parameter inputs.
 Requires file 0                                  |
 | KS Statistic         | Code for the Kolmogorov-Smirnov test for section 7 of the dissertation                                  |
 |  Other files      |           Correspond to Figures and Tables in the dissertation                             |

+## How to Run

+1. **Setup**:
+    - Clone the repository to your local machine
+    - Ensure you've installed all required dependencies (see the "Dependencies" section)
+    - Note: Some libraries are imported with specific abbreviations in the code, like `import numpy as np`

+2. **Executing the Code**:
+    - Navigate to the project directory.
+    - Run Files 0 - 7 which correspond to functions and inputs used in the main function
+    - Run File 8 for the main simulation
+    - Run File 9 for the R0 simulation
+    - Run KS Statistic file to obtain results for section 7 of the dissertation